- Food and Cooking»

 I don't have any trouble figuring out what topics to write about.
 Actually, I have so many ideas, and not enough time.
 One of the reasons I don't have enough time is that I read so many hubs, but I am proud of that!
 There are so many spectacular articles out there, and I learn from so many of my fellow writers.

 One of my most recent reads was "H*O*T* --Scrabble Anagrams, HubPages Style", by Hawaiianodysseus.
 I have provided the link below, and encourage you to check it out.
-Once you do, you will completely understand the title of my hub!
+Once you do, you will completely understand the concept behind this recipe!
 His "light teasing" gave me the inspiration for this recipe, and since I have already tasted this experiment, I can say it is delicious!
 Thanks, Joe!